honzajavorek/joss/README.md

 Joss is a simple web-based program, which allows you to **create and administrate your own website** in a very, very simple and easy way.
 Too intelligent people calls it CMS (content management system) or framework.

-## Status: IDLE

-This my hobby project is idle since 2008.
-[No future, no future for me!](https://www.youtube.com/watch?v=yqrAPOZxgzU) However, current version works fine.
-If you are interested in programming Joss, [fork it](https://github.com/honzajavorek/joss/fork)!

 ## Documentation

 I wrote [pretty verbose documentation in Czech](https://github.com/honzajavorek/joss/blob/master/doc/czech.md).
 Only [some pieces](https://github.com/honzajavorek/joss/blob/master/doc/english.md) are translated to English.